How to Protect Your Camera Lens(es)

 The Lens Cap Bundle - 4 Snap-on Lens Caps for DSLR Cameras from CAMKIX is worth a look.
 The Nikon LF-4 Rear Lens Cap is also well reviewed.
 [Amazon Affiliate Links]

-Protect your camera lens with a lens hood / DSLR lens hood / camera lens hood
+Protect your camera lens with a lens hood / DSLR lens hood / lens hood

 Along with helping prevent ugly flares in your pictures, lens hoods also serve the purpose of physically protecting your lens AND filter.
 If you hit an object with your lens, chances are the hood will hit it first and keep your lens and filter undamaged.